Cheesy Ham and Potato Casserole

 - ~2 to 3 c of diced smoked ham

 - Spray a 9x13 baking dish with cooking spray and transfer half of the potato-cream sauce mixture to the dish.
-Sprinkle with a little additional salt/pepper and add half of the ham; cover with half of the cheese/cheese combination.
-Add the remaining potato-cream mixture; lightly sprinkle with salt/pepper; add the remaining ham and top with the remaining cheese (including the Parmesan cheese).
+Sprinkle with a little additional salt/pepper and add half of the ham; cover with half of the cheese.
+Add the remaining potato-cream mixture; lightly sprinkle with salt/pepper again; add the remaining ham and top with the remaining cheese (including the Parmesan cheese).
 Cover with foil.

-- Bake for 20 minutes, remove foil, then bake for an additional 10-15 minutes.
-I served this with roasted Brussels sprouts but any green vegetable would be a nice side dish.
+I like to serve this with roasted Brussels sprouts but any green vegetable (steamed broccoli or green beans or roasted asparagus) would be a nice side dish.